ethereum-optimism/design-docs/protocol/deputy-guardian-module-improvements.md

 intent behind the `DeputyGuardianModule` was to provide a fast way to respond to potential incidents in a manner that can impact liveness but not system safety.
 A lack of strict clarity behind this design has meant that the `DeputyGuardianModule` has become a source of security implications that are not often easy to reason about.

-For instance, the `DeputyGuardianModule` currently allow the Deputy Guardian account to change the dispute game type that is respected within the `OptimismPortal` contract from the `FaultDisputeGame` to the `PermissionedDisputeGame`.
-The `PermissionedDisputeGame` has a security model that differs from the `FaultDisputeGame` which essentially means that the Deputy Guardian is given the ability to change the security model of the system.
-This is a departure from the original design of the `DeputyGuardianModule` which should only impact liveness and should not modify the security model of the system.
+We would like to be more strict about what the `DeputyGuardianModule` can and cannot do.

 ## Proposed Solution